EVORA-project/evora-ontology/models/docs/VirusName.md

 from_schema: https://raw.githubusercontent.com/EVORA-project/evora-ontology/refs/heads/main/models/owl/evora_ontology.owl.ttl#
 close_mappings:
 - wd:Q125481078
+- wd:Q125481078
 is_a: CommonName
 attributes:
   alternateName:
     name: alternateName
-    description: Any known alternate name related to this name
+    description: Any other name under which the entity can be known
     title: alternate name
     comments:
-    - including previous names and former taxonomic terms, this information can also serve as keywords arround the pathogen name for search and as a bridge with other projects that are still using other naming systems or taxonomies e.g. the NCBI taxonomy
+    - This includes previous names, acronyms, former taxonomic terms, and other variations.
+      This information can serve as keywords for search purposes and as a bridge with other projects that use different naming systems or taxonomies
     from_schema: https://raw.githubusercontent.com/EVORA-project/evora-ontology/refs/heads/main/models/owl/evora_ontology.owl.ttl#
     close_mappings:
     - wdp:P4970